HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

   ![](assets/install-and-deploy/image13.png)

   1. Master/standby node mode cluster requires filling in configuration information of 2 servers.
   2. Virtual_ipaddress of Keepalived (hereinafter referred to as VIP) is required to be the address not occupied by server or other applications and on the same network segment with the compute node server.
-The format is VIP+Subnet Mask length, for example: 192.168.200.120/24.
+The format is VIP+Subnet Mask length, for example: `192.168.200.120/24`.
-  3. The virtual_router_id value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
+  3. The `virtual_router_id` value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
-  4. Gateway device name of master/standby Keepalived server is the NIC device name of Keepalived server, and the name must be accurately filled in, and the format is NIC name + :1 for example: "eth0:1". (gateway device name could be viewed via "ip a" command)
+  4. Gateway device name of master/standby Keepalived server is the NIC device name of Keepalived server, and the name must be accurately filled in, and the format is NIC name + :1 for example: `eth0:1`. (gateway device name could be viewed via `ip a` command)

 - Multi-node: multi-node mode is also known as load-balancing, which is an architecture mode controlling distribution of traffic to multiple compute nodes in the cluster via LVS component or other load-balancing components.
 There shall be no less than 3 or no more than 9 compute nodes in the multi-node mode.